DIY drip irrigation system installation

 Possible causes and solutions:

-• • Poor quality fitting without gasket → Replace with fitting with rubber gasket
+- Low-quality fitting without a seal → Replace with a fitting that has a rubber gasket

-• • Hole in pipe too large → Use sealant or replace section
+- Hole in the pipe too large → Use sealant or replace the section

-• Damaged tape near connection → Cut 5cm and reconnect
+- Damaged tape near the connection → Cut off 5 cm and reconnect